Harry Potter (TV series): Casting

 From November to December 2024, various actors were being considered for roles in the series.
 These included Mark Rylance and Mark Strong for Albus Dumbledore, Paapa Essiedu for Severus Snape, Sharon Horgan and Rachel Weisz for Minerva McGonagall, and Brett Goldstein for Rubeus Hagrid.
-By December, a decision on the casting of Harry, Ron, and Hermione was expected to be reached "relatively soon".
 In February 2025, John Lithgow entered final negotiations to portray Dumbledore, and he announced his casting soon after.
 In March, Essiedu was nearing a deal to portray Snape, while Janet McTeer and Nick Frost entered negotiations to play McGonagall and Hagrid.
 In April 2025, Lithgow, McTeer, Essiedu, and Frost were confirmed to star in the series, with Luke Thallon and Paul Whitehouse joining the cast in recurring roles as Quirinus Quirrell and Argus Filch.

-In May 2025, Dominic McLaughlin, Alastair Stout, and Arabella Stanton were cast as Potter, Weasley, and Granger.
+In March 2026, Essiedu revealed that he had received death threats and racist abuse on social media because of the casting.

 The following month, the additional cast announced were Katherine Parkinson as Molly Weasley, Lox Pratt as Draco Malfoy, Johnny Flynn as Lucius Malfoy, Leo Earley as Seamus Finnigan, Alessia Leoni as Parvati Patil, Sienna Moosah as Lavender Brown, Bel Powley as Petunia Dursley, Daniel Rigby as Vernon Dursley, and Bertie Carvel as Cornelius Fudge.
 In July, Rory Wilmot and Amos Kitson were cast in the roles of Neville Longbottom and Dudley Dursley, respectively, while Louise Brealey joined as Madam Hooch, and Anton Lesser was cast as Garrick Ollivander.

 In August, Gracie Cochrane, Tristan Harland, Gabriel Harland, and Ruari Spooner were revealed to have been cast as Ginny Weasley, Fred Weasley, George Weasley, and Percy Weasley, respectively.
 In September, Warwick Davis was announced to reprise his role of Filius Flitwick, which he previously portrayed in the film series.
 Additionally, Leigh Gill, Elijah Oshin, Finn Stephens, William Nash, Sirine Saba, Richard Durden, and Bríd Brennan were cast as Griphook, Dean Thomas, Vincent Crabbe, Gregory Goyle, Pomona Sprout, Cuthbert Binns and Poppy Pomfrey, respectively.
 In October, Lambert Wilson joined the cast as Nicolas Flamel and Marthe Keller as Perenelle Flamel.

+In March 2026, casting announcements for many Hogwarts students were announced.
+In May, it was announced Cochrane would not be returning to play Ginny for the second season due to "unforeseen circumstances".
+In June, Peter Serafinowicz was cast as Peeves.
+In August, Nicholas Hoult was cast as Gilderoy Lockhart.
+Hoult ultimately had to exit the project due to scheduling conflicts, and was replaced by Kit Harington.
+In September, Billy Barratt and Lenny Rush were respectively cast as Tom Riddle and Dobby, while Bonnie Hill was announced as the new actress to portray Ginny.
+In the same month, Rafe Spall, Molly Hewitt-Richards, and Jasper Ambrose were cast respectively as Arthur Weasley, Moaning Myrtle, and Colin Creevey.